 Available for sale investments - Available for sale financial assets are non-derivative financial assets that are designated as available for sale or are not suitable to be classified as FVTPL, loans and receivables, or held-to-maturity investments and are subsequently measured at fair value.
-Unrealized gains and losses are recognized in other comprehensive loss, except for impairment losses and foreign exchange gains and losses on monetary financial assets, which are recognized in comprehensive loss.
+Unrealized gains and losses are recognized in other comprehensive loss, except for impairment losses and foreign exchange gains and losses on monetary financial assets, which are recognized in comprehensive income or loss.
 The Company has no financial assets classified as available for sale.

 Loans and receivables - These assets are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They are measured at amortized cost less impairment.
 Individually significant receivables are considered for impairment when they are past due or when other objective evidence is received that a specific counterparty will default.
+Amounts receivables are classified as loans and receivable.

 Other financial liabilities - This category includes financial liabilities that are not classified as FVTPL.
 Subsequent to initial recognition, other financial liabilities are measured at amortized cost using the effective interest method.
-Accounts payable and the debentures are classified as other financial liabilities.
+Accounts payable and accrued liabilities, and the debenture are classified as other financial instruments.